 Every child MATTERS

 Stichting Young Refugee Cause (YRC) aims to provide durable and high-quality education for young refugees and undocumented and stateless children anywhere in the world and perform any further operations, related to this purpose in the broadest beneficial sense.
-We also provide software solutions that include gamified learning, school management software and integration with Google for Education.
 YRC is a not for profit organization seeking to achieve its objective through partnerships, engaging with local charities and working closely with local representations of international companies and non - governmental organizations such as the UNHCR to be able to achieve a mutually beneficial framework and adequate funding over time.

-YRC's first initiative was a joint venture with IDEAS (Malaysia’s cross-partisan think tank dedicated to promoting market-based solutions to public policy challenges) to establish a secondary school that now offers education to over 145 young refugees with a total of 175 students.
-Ideas Academy is currently transitioning from a charity to a non-profit social enterprise.
+YRC's first initiative was a joint venture with IDEAS (Malaysia’s cross-partisan think tank dedicated to promoting market-based solutions to public policy challenges) to establish a secondary school that now offers education to over 295 students.
+Ideas International Secondary School (previously Ideas Academy) has transitioned from a charity to a non-profit social enterprise in order to achieve self-sustainability.
 YRC's mission is to ensure that all underprivileged & refugees have access to education through self-sustainable activities.

 bOARD OF dIRECTORS